EntityProcess/GitContentSearch/README.md

 1. Launch `GitContentSearch.UI.exe`
 2. Configure your Git repository settings
 3. Enter the file path and search string
-4. Optionally set commit range and other search options
+4. Set the date range using the date picker or enter dates manually (format: YYYY-MM-DD)
 5. Click Search to begin

 ### CLI Version